pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Heroes Martial Arts is a premier martial arts training center located in 450 S 1st St, San Jose, CA 95113.
+Heroes Martial Arts is a premier martial arts school located in 450 S 1st St, San Jose, CA 95113.
 With a rating of 5.0 stars based on 31 reviews, it is highly regarded in the local martial arts community.
-Heroes Martial Arts offers comprehensive judo programs focused on throwing techniques and tatami mats for all skill levels, from beginners to advanced practitioners.
+Heroes Martial Arts offers comprehensive judo programs focused on belt ranking system and certified instructors for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>